emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 syntax that allows you to concisely define functions via partial function application. '`_`' is part of that special syntax.

-Once defined, we can then call our newly defined functions on some values:
+Once defined, we can then call our new functions on some values:

 ```scala
 val indexes: List[Float] = List(1, 2, 3, 4, 5, 6, 7, 8, 9, 10)